jts140/robo-advisor/README.md

 ## Setup
-##UPDATE when program is built

-In in the root directory of your local repository, create a new file called ".env", and update the contents of the ".env" file to specify the tax rate of your local area:
+In in the root directory of your local repository, create a new file called ".env", and update the contents of the ".env" file to specify your ALPHAVANTAGE api key:
   '''
   ALPHAVANTAGE_API_KEY="abc123"
   '''